SFML/SFML/tools/xcode/templates/readme.txt

 Before installing the template, make sure you have installed:

- - Xcode 4 or Xcode 5, up to date
+ - Xcode 4 or greater, up to date
- - Installed Xcode's Command Line Tools
+ - the Command Line Tools
- - SFML 2, either framework or dylib binaries
+ - SFML 2, either as frameworks or dylibs

 There is one constraint on the installation of SFML: the frameworks needs to be installed in /Library/Frameworks and the dylibs into /usr/local/lib.
 You don't need both but make sure they are in the correct folder.